garfieldmoore/garfieldmoore.github.io/_posts/2018-04-09-are-you-in-a-simulation.markdown

 ### (1) We are going to be extinct
 This is straightforward - One possible scenario is that we will become extinct before reaching a level of technology where we are able to run simulations.

-Perhaps, we will kill ourselves with bio-chemical weapons or find some other interesting way to die.
+We may will kill ourselves with bio-chemical weapons or find some other interesting way to die.
 Perhaps some natural disaster will befall us.

 So, we will either become extinct or we will reach the posthuman stage and have the technology to run simulations.